 Don’t worry about WW2 jargon like “Roger / Tally Ho” etc.

-Hold the radio approximately 5 cm away from your mouth.
+Hold the microphone approximately 20 cm away from your mouth.
 If the microphone is too close, your voice will distort.
 Speak clearly and slowly in a normal tone of voice.
 If you have a soft voice hold the microphone a little closer (10 cm) and if you have a loud voice, make the space 30 cm.
 If you hold the microphone right up to your mouth, it will distort.